Terria-K/G11/README.md

 + + Interfaces

 ## About Programming
+**What is programming?**

+Programming is the process of performing a particular computation for telling a computer to perform a task in order to solve a problem.

 ## About C#
-C# (C-Sharp) is a programming language developed by Microsoft that runs on .NET Runtime.
+C# (C-Sharp) is a programming language developed by Microsoft in 2000 by Anders Hejlsberg.
+It is now running on the .NET Runtime.
 C# is used to create a number of different programs and application including: desktop app with WinForms, web app with Blazor, mobile app with Xamarin, and video games with Unity or MonoGame.

 It's a general purpose programming languages, and support multiple paradigms.
 It is known to have a strong relationship to Object Oriented Programming and is also known to be criticized as a copy of Java.